“Scientists Discover Gene that Stops Alzheimer’s in Colombian Mountain Villages”

 Prof. Francisco Lopero, Neurologist, University of Antioquia

 Lopera believes that this has opened a big door for the prevention and treatment of incurable diseases.
-And his colleague Yakeel T. Quiroz, co-author of the now published study, adds: “The insights we are gaining from this second case can give us clues as to where in the brain to target to slow the progression of the disease delay or stop, and they will help us form new hypotheses about the sequence of steps that may actually lead to Alzheimer’s dementia.”
+And his colleague Yakeel T. Quiroz, co-author of the now published study, adds: “The insights we are gaining from this second case can give us clues as to where in the brain to target to slow the progression of the disease delay or stop, and they will help us form new hypotheses regarding the sequence of steps that may actually lead to Alzheimer’s dementia.”

 Joint research in Colombia, the USA and Germany